dr-jam/FactoryExercise/README.md

 In the grand traditions of automation and ever-increasing abstraction, this stage tasks you with creating a `TestFactory` that tests the output of factories.

 Your `TestFactory`'s build method should create the following:
-* A `SheildSpec`.
+* A `ShieldSpec`.
-  * A shield based on the generated specifiction.
+  * A shield based on the generated specification.
 * 5 to 10 `ProjectileSpecs`.
   * Projectile instantiations of those 5 to 10 `ProjectileSpec`s
 * A `TestSchedule` of that is capable of firing the projectiles in a sequential order while respecting their `ChargeTime`s.
-* Setting up the genreated shield GameObject and the `TestSchedule` in the scene.
+* Setting up the generated shield GameObject and the `TestSchedule` in the scene.
 * Running the test by shooting the projectiles at the shield via the `TestSchedule`.

 You should report failure and huge success with the appropriate fanfare.